kvnal/Instagram_Messages_Reader/README.md

-# GET Instagram chats in Readable Format
+# Get Instagram chats in Readable Format

 ## How To Use
 1. Get a copy of what you've shared on Instagram.
     * GoTo settings > Security > Download Data